 Cabernet Franc is a red grape variety with different characteristics depending on where it’s grown.
 In cool-climate regions, like the Loire Valley in France or the Finger Lakes in New York, wines present strawberry and raspberry aromas and flavors that are somewhat tart, along with green pepper and herbaceous notes.
 In warmer-climate expressions, like those from Italy or California, the fruit character is riper.
 The variety’s distinct bell pepper aroma is still evident, but less green and sometimes roasted, alongside notes of dark berries and plum.
 Generally, Cabernet Franc is considered complex with spicy aromas and medium to high levels of acidity and tannin.

-Historically, Cabernet Franc was primarily used as the third and smallest minority ingredient in the production of the coveted Bordeaux blend, contributing finesse to the wine by adding a peppery, earthy and herbaceous component, even when it may make up as little as 5 percent of the blend.
+Cabernet Franc is the third and smallest minority ingredient in the coveted red blends of Bordeaux.
+It contributes finesse to the wine by adding a peppery, earthy, and herbaceous notes, even while only making up as little as 5 percent of the blend.

 As a varietal wine, Cabernet Franc is most well-known for versions that hail from France’s Loire Valley.
 Most of the vineyards for Cabernet Franc are in the Touraine sub-region, which lies around 150 miles inland from the Bay of Biscay.
 The Bourgueil and Chinon appellations are cool and wet, and produce expressions with high acidity, medium tannin and notes of sour cherry, sweet pepper, and wet stone.
 Most Loire Valley Cabernet Franc wines can age between five and seven years, with bottles averaging about $20.